janebabra/MyActionBarSherlockApplicationProject/README.md

 MyActionBarSherlockApplicationProject
 =====================================

 ActionBar Sherlock Example for Android Studio
+this project is not compatible with Android Studio 0.3+ because ActionBar Sherlock import as project library is deprecated.
+The ActionBarSherlock should be imported as .aar from now on.

 This Android Studio Project is part of the book